openstack-archive/tripleo-incubator/notes.md

    public SSH key in it
  - After the base installation, configure eth1 for communicating with your baremetal nodes - put this at the end of your /etc/network/interfaces.
-The iptables command exposes the metadata service needed by the nodes as they boot.
+The iptables commands expose the metadata service needed by the nodes as they boot and permit baremetal nodes to access the rest of the world by routing via the bootstrap node (libvirt rejects traffic from unknown ip addresses, meaning that using the default libvirt nat environment requires the MASQUERADE for the bare metal nodes unless you reconfigure libvirt as well).
+   Alternatively you can create a second dedicated bridge on your actual machine, put an ip address on it and configure eth0 in the bootstrap node manually or by manually configuring dnsmasq (or similar) on your machine to serve on that bridge.

             auto eth1
                 iface eth1 inet static
                 address 192.0.2.1
                 netmask 255.255.255.0
-                up iptables -t nat -A PREROUTING -d 169.254.169.254 -p tcp -m tcp --dport 80 -j REDIRECT --to-port 8775 up ip addr add 192.0.2.33 dev eth1
+                up iptables -t nat -A PREROUTING -d 169.254.169.254 -p tcp -m tcp --dport 80 -j REDIRECT --to-port 8775 up iptables -t nat -A POSTROUTING  -s 192.0.2.0/24 -o eth0 -j MASQUERADE up ip addr add 192.0.2.33 dev eth1

 * Create your 'baremetal' nodes.